Granine/GS-Emalia/README.md

 # GS-Emalia
-A centralized email controller that provide various python application control capability through email
+A centralized email controller that provide various python application control capability through email.

 # WIP
 Please note Emalia is under active development and is not currently functional

 ## Emalia
 an email interacted system that manages and perform a list of predefined tasks.

 ### Task list (WIP)
 0. manage emalia: [Emalia Instance Name]/0 [command]: various command to manage emalia
 1. read file: READ/1 [PATH]: zip if directory